sd4483/Obsidian/Web Applications/CourseWork 01.md

 ### Models

 ##### User Model
-I used Laravel Breeze for implementing all the authentication features, including login, registration, password reset, email verification, and password confirmation.
+I used [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#laravel-breeze) for implementing all the authentication features, including login, registration, password reset, email verification, and password confirmation.

 It created the User model automatically.
-Here is the code for that.
+The only thing I added is the relationship function to posts.
 ```PHP
 <?php